Chess Patterns ❯ Control of Lines ❯ Control of Open File

 Master the Open Files

-While creating Chess With Cards, we watched many videos and read a lot of books.
-Here's our curated selection of the best resources we encountered on Open Files and how to control them.
+When we started adding a playful touch to chess learning, we looked through thousands of videos and hundreds of books to find the best resources out there.
+Here's our curated selection of the best content we encountered on Open Files and how to control them.
 We also included some smaller creators who are growing fast and we believe deserve your attention.
 Check out these resources if you want to master this important chess concept.

 1 of 5